Skip to main content

 Next Steps

 In conclusion, epics are fundamental to Agile methodology and critical to the Scrum framework.
-They help product owners and key stakeholders manage and organize the product backlog effectively.
+They help product managers, product owners, and key stakeholders manage and organize the product backlog effectively.
 Developers can also use epics to plan iterations, breaking them into manageable sprints, and systematically collect customer feedback.
 As outlined, epics serve as an asset for Agile teams, allowing for the grouping of user stories to aid in prioritization and incremental value delivery.

 Effectively creating and managing epics can be challenging without the right approach.
 If you’re finding it difficult to structure your epics, align them with business goals, or manage their scope within your team, don’t hesitate to reach out to us at Perficient.
 Our experts can help you refine your process, ensuring that your epics are well-defined, manageable, and strategically aligned with your project’s success.